elastisys/ck8s-cluster/README.md

 * Harbor
 * Dex

-The customer cluster manages the customer applications as well as providing intrusion detection, security policies, log forwarding and monitoring using the following services:
+The _workload cluster_ manages the customer applications as well as providing intrusion detection, security policies, log forwarding and monitoring using the following services: